1.) Fishing hours will be from 7:00am to 3:30pm, August 24th, 2019.

 9.)
 Any fish found being altered in any manner is unacceptable and will result in immediate disqualification.
 Fish should be handled in a manner that does not change the national digression or increase the fish’s weight.
 This includes but is not limited to water bath, injection of any materials (ice, water, bait, lead, etc.), rubber banding of the fish’s mouth, plugging of the anus, weight clipping of the gills, and clubbing or instantly killing the fish.
 Bagged or block ice is permissible.
 A live well (by Webster’s definition - a well for keeping fish alive in a fishing boat by allowing seawater to circulate through it) is permissible, but dead fish cannot be kept in a live well with water in it (this would be considered a water bath).

 10.)
 The team “puck” will be issued upon completion of the morning boat check.
 EVERY boat will be checked prior to departure at the Chadwick Bay Marina.
-Additional details will be provided at the captain’s meeting.
+Bring your boat check slip to the marina pavilion to pick up your puck.
 If you depart without your puck, you will not be able to weigh your fish.

 11.)
-The team “puck” is returned to the cooler check in station at the Chadwick Bay Marina Pavilion when you drop off your fish cooler with tournament officials.
-It would be appreciated if you would please return you puck regardless if you are presenting a cooler for weigh in or not so that we can account for the entire fleet.
+The team “puck” is returned to the cooler check in station at the Chadwick Bay Marina Pavilionwhen you drop off your fish cooler with tournament officials.
+It would be appreciated if you would please return you puck regardless if you are presenting a cooler for weigh in or not to help with the accountability that the entire fleet has returned safely.

 12.)
 Boat checks will begin at 5:30am, NO boat/team can depart the docks or launch prior to having boat checks completed and team puck in hand.
-It is the responsibility of the captain to make sure that there are no fish “banked” on the boat.
-Banking fish will be considered unsportsmanlike.
 Monitor VHF Channel 68.

 14.)
 There is NO stop fishing time, HOWEVER, your cooler must be turned in to the check in station by 3:30 PM Sharp!
 (NO EXCEPTIONS).
 Coolers will be transported by tournament staff to weigh-in.
 Once the coolers are dropped off and in the possession of the tournament officials, they will be sealed and labeled.
 Tournament coolers cannot be re-opened by the team from this point on.
 If any access to the cooler is attempted by the team, the cooler/team will be disqualified.